ankitects/anki-manual/src/editing.md

 underline work like they do in a word processing program.
 The next two buttons allow you to subscript or superscript text, which is useful for chemical compounds like H<sub>2</sub>O or simple mathematical equations like x<sup>2</sup>.

-The rubber eraser button clears any formatting in the currently selected text — including the colour of the text,  whether the selected text is bold, etc.

-The next three buttons allow creating lists, text alignment and text indent.
 Then, there are two buttons to allow you to change text colour.

-The \[…​\] button is visible when a cloze note type is selected.
+The rubber eraser button clears any formatting in the currently selected text — including the colour of the text, whether the selected text is bold, etc. The next three buttons allow creating lists, text alignment and text indent.

 You can use the paper-clip button to select audio, images, and videos from your computer's hard drive and attach them to your notes.
 Alternatively, you